rivkesse/alt-yarsk/Readme.md

 npm run build:gh
 ```

 You can then view your app at `http://[yourgithubusername].github.io/[reponame]`.
-For example, you can load this demo at http://bradleyboy.github.io/yarsk.
+For example, you can load the original demo at http://bradleyboy.github.io/yarsk.

 ## Modifying the HTML